Definition of “Foreigner”

-The businesses related to the national safety or security or affecting culture, arts, traditional customs and folk handicraft or natural resources and environment.
+The businesses related to national safety or security or affecting culture, arts, traditional customs, and folk handicraft or natural resources and environment.

-Group 1: The businesses related to the national safety or security.
+Group 1: The businesses related to national safety or security.

 d.
 War equipment or components of war equipment of all kinds.

-(2) Domestic land, waterway or air transportation, including domestic airline business
+(2) Domestic land, waterway or air transportation, including local airline busines

-Group 2: The businesses affecting culture, arts, traditional customs and folk handicraft.
+Group 2: The businesses affecting culture, arts, traditional customs, and folk handicrafts.

-(1) Trading antiques or art objects being of Thai arts and handicarft.
+(1) Trading antiques or art objects being of Thai arts and handicrafts.